 The median depth and oxygen experienced by cod (depth and oxygen weighted by the predicted biomass density of cod at location, respectively, Fig. 4C) got deeper and declined, respectively, throughout the time period (Fig. 5).
-However, the population again occupied slightly shallower waters in the last 3 years of the time series (Fig. 5C; see SI Appendix, Fig. S21 for results split by subdivision, Fig. S24 for the corresponding analysis on temperature).
-The trends in experienced oxygen were steeper than the average oxygen in the environment at depths corresponding to the interquartile range of cod (Fig. 5C-D).
-In fact, the average oxygen concentration in the environment declined by approximately 0.65 ml/L between 1993 and the lowest in 2006, while the biomass-weighted oxygen concentration declined more steadily (approximately 1 ml/L between 1993 and 2019) (SI Appendix, Fig. S19-S20 for estimates split by subdivision).
-However, while the biomass-weighted oxygen concentration declined between 1993 and 2019) (Fig. 5D), the corresponding effect on condition given the effect size of oxygen at the haul was small (SI Appendix, Fig. S10).
-The standardized effect size for oxygen of 0.004 [0.0009, 0.0067] means that for each unit increase in the variable (i.e., 1 standard deviation or 1.85 ml/L), the Le Cren condition factor increased by 0.4%.
+However, the population again occupied slightly shallower waters in the last 3 years of the time series (Fig. 5C; see SI Appendix, Fig. S24 for results split by subdivision).
+The trends in experienced oxygen were steeper than the average oxygen in the environment at depths corresponding to the interquartile range of cod (Fig. 5C–D).
+The average oxygen concentration in the environment declined by approximately 0.6 ml/L between 1993 and the lowest in 2006, while the biomass-weighted oxygen concentration declined more steadily (approximately 1 ml/L between 1993 and 2019) (SI Appendix, Fig. S23 for estimates split by subdivision).
+The lower quartile of weighed oxygen plateaued around year 2000.
+However, while the biomass-weighted oxygen concentration declined between 1993 and 2019) (Fig. 5D), the corresponding effect on condition given the effect size of oxygen at the haul was small (SI Appendix, Fig. S13).
+The standardized effect size for oxygen of 0.004 means that for each unit increase in the variable (i.e., 1 standard deviation or 1.8 ml/L), the Le Cren condition factor increases by 0.4%.
 This can be compared to the 1 ml/L decline in the oxygen concentration and 17% decline in the condition factor between 1993–2019.
+This result also holds when considering all covariates; i.e., while there are covariates with statistically clear effects, and changes in these over time in the environment, the magnitude of changes in covariates are not large enough for the condition factor to decline over time (Fig. 1A).

 Discussion

 The body condition of fish depends on previous energy accumulation and is therefore largely shaped by the quality of the habitat the fish has occupied.
-By using a spatially explicit condition model, we can link the condition of Eastern Baltic cod to covariates at different ecologically relevant spatial scales.
-Our model reveals that the Le Cren condition factor declined on average by 17%, in 1993–2019, with most of this decline occurring 1993–2008.
+By using a spatially explicit condition model, we can link the condition of eastern Baltic cod to covariates at different ecologically relevant spatial scales.
+Our model reveals that the Le Cren condition factor declined on average by 15%, in 1993–2019, with most of this decline occurring 1993–2008.
 Moreover, while there are persistent low-spots of body condition (in the deep and low-oxygen areas), the condition declined in the whole area, which suggests that there are drivers acting on large spatial scales.
-While we identify changes in the spatiotemporal distribution of cod that could have led to poorer environments experienced by cod (deeper areas with less oxygen), effect sizes of single covariates were overall small, while latent spatial and spatiotemporal variation was several times larger in magnitude and explained more variation in condition(Thorson, 2015).
-One likely explanation for this is that we use individual-level body condition, while previous studies using average condition as a response variable (but the same large-scale covariates) generally find stronger relationships (Casini et al., 2016a).
+We identify shifts in the spatiotemporal distribution of cod that could have contributed to a decline in cod condition (deeper areas with less oxygen, as in also Casini et al., (2020)).
+However, effect sizes of single covariates were overall small, and latent spatial and spatiotemporal variation was several times larger in magnitude and explained more variation in condition, a pattern also found in in the California Current groundfishes (Thorson, 2015).